-Strategy 4 Details Rev iews Strategy 4: A leadership conference for middle school migrant students will be held to assist the participants with improved eadership, learning and study skills and share pertinent information for a successful academic experience.
-Formative Jan Mar June Se llevara a cabo una conferencia de liderazgo para estudiantes migrantes de secundaria para ayudar a los participantes a mejorar sus habilidades de liderazgo, aprendizaje y estudio y compartir informacion pertinente para una experiencia academica exitosa.
-30% 45% 1 Milestone's/Strategy's Expected Results/Impact: Formative: Assessment scores and Six Weeks grades Summative: EOY Assessment results and EOY promotion rates Staff Responsible for Monitoring: Principal, Migrant Clerk Population: PFS and Migrant students - Start Date: February 22, 2021 - End Date: March 31, 2021 Need Statements: Demographics 2 - Student Learning 5 - School Processes & Programs 3 - Perceptions 3 No Progress Accomplished - Continue/Modify X Discon tinue
+Strategy 4 Details Reviews Strategy 4: A leadership conference for middle school migrant students will be held to assist the participants with Formative Summative improved leadership, learning and study skills and share pertinent information for a successful academic experience.
+Oct Jan Mar June Se llevara a cabo una conferencia de liderazgo para estudiantes migrantes de secundaria para ayudar a los participantes a mejorar sus habilidades de liderazgo, aprendizaje y estudio y compartir informacion pertinente para una experiencia academica exitosa.
+25% 30% 45% Milestone's/Strategy's Expected Results/Impact: Formative: Assessment scores and Six Weeks grades Summative: EOY Assessment results and EOY promotion rates Staff Responsible for Monitoring: Principal, Migrant Clerk Population: PFS and Migrant students - Start Date: February 22, 2021 - End Date: March 31, 2021 Need Statements: Demographics 2 - Student Learning 5 - School Processes & Programs 3 - Perceptions 3 Image: No Progress Image: Accomplished Image: Continue/Modify X Discor ntinue

-Need Statement 2: The students need to have increase rigor and technological innovations in the classroom, with focus on rigorous content and lesson delivery in math/reading.
-Data Analysis/Root Cause: Garcia MS has a need for increasing instructional rigor and technology in the classroom.
-Walk through forms were designed to track the required delivery of instruction taking place in the classroom.

-Need Statement 5: The students need to have increase rigor and technological innovations in the classroom, with focus on rigorous content and lesson delivery in math/reading.
-Data Analysis/Root Cause: Garcia MS has a need for increasing instructional rigor and technology in the classroom.
-Walk through forms were designed to track the required delivery of instruction taking place in the classroom.
+Demographics Need Statement 2: The students need to have increase rigor and technological innovations in the classroom, with focus on rigorous content and lesson delivery in math/rea Data Analysis/Root Cause: Garcia MS has a need for increasing instructional rigor and technology in the classroom.
+Walk through forms were designed to track the required lelivery of instruction taking place in the classroom.
+Student Learning Need Statement 5: The students need to have increase rigor and technological innovations in the classroom, with focus on rigorous content and lesson delivery in math/rea Data Analysis/Root Cause: Garcia MS has a need for increasing instructional rigor and technology in the classroom.
+Walk through forms were designed to track the required lelivery of instruction taking place in the classroom.
+0 School Processes & Programs Need Statement 3: The students need to have increase rigor and technological innovations in the classroom, with focus on rigorous content and lesson delivery in math/rea Data Analysis/Root Cause: Garcia MS has a need for increasing instructional rigor and technology in the classroom Walk through forms were designed to track the required delivery of instruction taking place in the classroom.
+Perceptions Need Statement 3: The students need to have increase rigor and technological innovations in the classroom, with focus on rigorous content and lesson delivery in math/rea ading.

 Need Statement 3: The students need to have increase rigor and technological innovations in the classroom, with focus on rigorous content and lesson delivery in math/reading.
-Data Analysis/Root Cause: Garcia MS has a need for increasing instructional rigor and technology in the classroom.
-Walk through forms were designed to track the required delivery of instruction taking place in the classroom.

-Need Statement 3: The students need to have increase rigor and technological innovations in the classroom, with focus on rigorous content and lesson delivery in math/reading.
-Data Analysis/Root Cause: Garcia MS has a need for increasing instructional rigor and technology in the classroom.
+Data Analysis/Root Cause: Garcia MS has a need for increasing instructional rigor and technology in the classroom..
 Walk through forms were designed to track the required delivery of instruction taking place in the classroom.
 Goal 9: Through enhanced dropout prevention efforts, all students will remain in school until they obtain a high school diploma.
 (TEA Ch.
 4 Obj.
 3)